 The term ingrown hairs refer to the hair which grows back into the skin instead of growing upwards until it reaches the surface of the skin.

-Usually, this happens when the hair gets curled up and forced to grow inside the skin, your body reacts to them as a threat and builds a defense system against them and that is why they turn into a problem.
+Usually, this happens when the hair gets curled up and forced to grow inside the skin, your body reacts to them as a threat and builds a defence system against them, and that is why they turn into a problem.

 Scroll down for video

-Ingrown hair is growing in the shape of red spots which looks like a normal pimple but has more of a reddish
+Ingrown hair is growing in the shape of red spots which looks like a regular pimple but has more of reddish

 Sometimes it develops into larger bumps, which tend to be painful, itchy, and very uncomfortable filled with pus at other times.